ichilton/chef_chruby_install/README.md

  - it doesn't use the ark cookbook so doesn't result in /usr/local/chruby-1 and a /usr/local/chruby symlink.

- - allows selecting a default ruby to be optional
+ - default to no default ruby

  - allows adding the chef embedded ruby to be optional